LukeShortCloud/rootpages/src/commands/package_managers.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   "search --provides --match-exact", "search for a package that contains a certain file" "search", "search for available packages" "{in|install}", "install a package"
+   "addrepo, ar <URL> <NAME>", download and add a new repository from a repo file dup --allow-vendor-change, switch the repository that existing packages come from and update them "install, in", "install a package"
-   "repos", "list all available repositories"
+   "repos", "list all available repositories" refresh, download the latest metadata from all enabled repositories "search --provides --match-exact", "search for a package that contains a certain file" "search", "search for available packages"

 Programming Languages
 ---------------------